LionelDraghi/bbt/README.md

 ### Specification is the only source of truth

-bbt most interesting feature is that the above scenario (that is *specification*) is directly executable : there is no intermediate code generation, no use of a shell"ish" language, no glue code, no configuration file.
+bbt most interesting feature is that the above scenario (that is *specification*) is directly executable : there is no intermediate representation, no more or less complete translation into code, no use of a shell"ish" language, no duplication of the original source at all.

 Just simple and readable English sentences, that may be written by non-coders.